 Christopher G. Hughes, MD

-Dr. Christopher G. Hughes is an Associate Professor in the Department of Anesthesiology, Division of Anesthesia Critical Care Medicine at Vanderbilt University Medical Center.
+Dr. Christopher G. Hughes is a Professor of Anesthesiology in the Department of Anesthesiology, Division of Anesthesia Critical Care Medicine at Vanderbilt University Medical Center (VUMC).
 He graduated with a Bachelor of Science in Biochemistry summa cum laude from Indiana University in 2001 and a Doctor of Medicine degree from Indiana University School of Medicine in 2005 as a member of the Alpha Omega Alpha Honor Medical Society.
-He then completed residency in Anesthesiology, including a year as Chief Resident, in 2009 and critical care fellowship in 2010 at Vanderbilt, subsequently joining the faculty in 2010.
-He is the Program Director for the Anesthesia Critical Care Medicine Fellowship and is the Chair of the Procedural Sedation Committee at Vanderbilt University Medical Center.
+He then completed residency in Anesthesiology, including a year as Chief Resident, in 2009 and critical care medicine fellowship in 2010 at VUMC.
+Dr. Hughes subsequently joined the faculty of VUMC where he is a practicing anesthesiologist and intensivist.
+He currently serves as Chief of the Anesthesia Critical Care Medicine Division, as Medical Director of the Neuro ICU, and as a member of the VUMC Institutional Review Board.
+Dr. Hughes is a principal investigator in the Critical Illness, Brain Dysfunction, and Survivorship Center.